Extra-Chill/.github/profile/README.md

 - **extrachill** - Main theme for all sites

 ### Shared Infrastructure
-- **sunrise.php** - extrachill.link domain mapping to community.extrachill.com
+- **sunrise.php** - extrachill.link domain mapping to artist.extrachill.com (blog ID 4) with cross-domain authentication
 - **.github/build.sh** - Universal build script symlinked into all plugins and theme
 - **CLAUDE.md** - Architectural documentation files in root and individual projects